Meet the Other Phone. Protection built in.

-Best toys for 6-year-olds: parent-recommended picks for 2023
+Best toys for 6-year-olds: parent-recommended picks for 2026

-Whether you're on the hunt for the best Christmas present, a birthday gift or just a refresh of their toy stock, our guide to the best toys for 6-year-olds covers all bases no matter what your budget.
+Whether you're on the hunt for the best Christmas present, a birthday gift or just a refresh of their toy stock, our guide to the best toys for 6-year-olds covers all bases, no matter what your budget.

-By Lucy Cotterill | Last updated Dec 13, 2023
+By Lucy Cotterill | Last updated Aug 19, 2025

-If you have a six-year-old, you’ll probably be seeing a lot of changes both physically and mentally.
+If you have a 6-year-old, you’ll probably be seeing a lot of changes both physically and mentally.
 Now more settled at school, they are learning so much and making even stronger bonds with their friends.

-Six-year-olds care a lot about friendships and enjoy playing with their friends.
+6-year-olds care a lot about friendships and enjoy playing with their friends.
 This could be through family board games or engaging in role play, so dolls and playsets are still a really good choice at this age.
 They have a longer attention span for completing puzzles and building complex construction sets, like LEGO, and following instructions to make their own slime or bath bombs.
 They also enjoy arts and crafts, such as drawing or making jewellery.

 In need of more toy recommendations?
 Check out our guides to the best toys for seven-year-olds, eight-year-olds, nine-year-olds and 10-year-olds as well as our round-up of the best kids’ tablets to buy right now.